 The analysis of the compression with regards to enthalpy is sufficient to calculate the exit temperature of a stage.
 However, it is insufficient for calculation of the exit pressure because the diffusion processes within the compressor stage are lossy due to several mechanisms described below.
 The loss mechanisms increase the entropy and lead to lower pressure at constant enthalpy.
 These losses can be expressed in several ways.
-In GasTurb 14 the losses are represented by the Loss Coefficient ζ .
+In GasTurb 15 the losses are represented by the Loss Coefficient ζ .
 For each row, a loss coefficient is defined to represent the respective losses.
 During the design calculation, the loss coefficients of the rotor and the stator are then used to calculate the efficiency of a single stage.
 With this efficiency, the exit pressure is calculated which is then used as the inlet pressure of the next stage.
-After a stage-by-stage calculation of the compressor, the compressor efficiency is computed.
-In the following the relation between the row loss coefficients and stage efficiency is described.
+After a stage-by-stage calculation of the compressor, the compressor efficiency is described.